The highlights of Euro 2022 in pictures - NewsBreak

 YOU MAY ALSO LIKE

-Scott Parker says Bournemouth must embrace the challenge of the Premier League after confirming summer signings Ryan Fredericks and Joe Rothwell will miss Saturday’s opener against Aston Villa.
-The Cherries are back in the top flight following a two-year absence having won promotion last term as Championship runners-up.
-Head...

-Geraint Thomas takes Commonwealth bronze after early crash ruins dreams of gold
+Commonwealth Games: Geraint Thomas settles for time-trial bronze after crash as Rohan Dennis wins gold

-Geraint Thomas suffered an all too familiar story as an early crash cost him his chance of Commonwealth gold in the men’s time trial.
-Barely two minutes into his ride the back wheel got away from the Welshman on a sharp left-hander, and he clipped a barrier.
-Thomas remounted...

-Jake Wightman cruised through to the men’s 1500 metres final at Alexander Stadium while Jamaica’s shock win over Australia left England’s netball team with a peculiar quandary.
-Here, the PA news agency reflects on Thursday’s early action and looks forward to the highlights on day eight.
+Geraint Thomas has endured many bone-breaking crashes during his career but it was an innocuous tussle with a metal barrier which cost him a shot at Commonwealth gold in the Black Country.
+With around 50 technical turns to navigate, this was a time-trial course to reward those who risked pushing to its ragged edge, but Thomas was punished for overcommitting as he ran wide and lost his rear tyre before spilling over the feet of a steel fence early on the 37km route.
+The Welshman dusted himself down to win bronze, finishing half a minute behind Australia’s Rohan Dennis who...

 House of Commons doorkeeper Chris Symonds disappointed with time trial